A Mae Western

 But the support acting was very good.
 3rd-billed Paul Kelly made a very good Western villain.
 Kelly had served time for manslaughter after a fistfight with his lover’s husband led to the man’s death.
 In films he was usually a tough cop or sadistic bad guy.
 He didn’t do many Westerns, more’s the pity, but he was a memorable villain in Springfield Rifle with Gary Cooper and San Antonio with Errol Flynn.
 He’s excellent as the ruthless and crooked saloon owner rival to Frenchie.

 Kelly a good bad guy

 Good old Marie Windsor plays ‘the other woman’, Diane, the sheriff’s former girlfriend now married to the banker.
 I always thought she was good in Westerns, though usually consigned to B-movies and best known for gangster flicks and noirs.
-She was in a great many B and TV Westerns from 1947 to 1975 and was memorable in Cahill, US Marshal, Support Your Local Gunfighter, Little Big Horn and Dakota Lil, among many others.
+She was in a great many B and TV Westerns from 1947 to 1975 and was memorable, to me, in Cahill, US Marshal, Support Your Local Gunfighter, Little Big Horn and Dakota Lil, among many others.

 Marie still loves him but she made the wrong choice

 Then Frank Ferguson as Frenchie’s saloon manager was always good value.
 He was never bad in a Western.
 John Russell is there too, as Frenchie’s slick gambling boss who really loves her.
 He has a perfectly splendid hat.
 Paul E Burns is entertaining as the comic relief old-timer Rednose.
 Chubby Johnson is an (uncredited) miner, Jack Perrin is an (uncredited) voting clerk and Hank Worden is the assayer.
 It’s a good line-up.